-We undertake reviews of who has access to information that we hold to ensure that your information is accessible only by the necessary and appropriately trained staff, volunteers and trusted third parties.
-Where we share your data with a third-party or require you to share your personal data directly with a third-party processor on our behalf, we require that they have appropriate technical and organisational measures in place to protect your information.
+We undertake reviews of who has access to the personal data that we hold to ensure that your data is accessible only by necessary and appropriately trained staff and trusted third parties.
+We require all third parties that process personal data on our behalf to have appropriate and technical and organisational measures in place to protect your data at the same standard that we apply ourselves.
+If we share your data with a third party or require you to directly share your personal data with a third party your data will be secure to the best of our knowledge.

 We treat all volunteer placement references, either received by us or provided to others by us, as confidential references.
 Confidentiality is applied to all references because when a referee knows the content will not be shared with the individual to which it refers or with a third party, this allows a referee to provide a candid reference.
 This is important to us as a charity, as we have a particular focus on safeguarding potentially vulnerable beneficiaries.
 Confidential references allow us to make good volunteer placement decisions and prevent applicants who may have a detrimental effect on our charitable activities and beneficiaries from joining us.

-There are circumstances when we may be compelled by law or where we voluntarily agree to disclose your personal data to third-parties, such as law enforcement agencies, courts, government bodies or regulators or if responding to an individual Right of Access Request (known as DSAR).
-Examples include, where we believe a crime has been committed or to assist with the apprehension of an offender or when required by company, charity and social welfare law, e.g. The Charity Commission, the Information Commissioner’s Office, the Health and Safety Executive, the Care Quality Commission.
+There are circumstances when we may be compelled by law or where we voluntarily agree to disclose your personal data to third-parties.
+Examples Include, law enforcement agencies, Solicitors acting in our interest, the UK courts, government bodies or regulators Where we are required to share personal data with non-governmental organisations or sector regulators such as, The Charity Commission, the Information Commissioner’s Office, the Health and Safety Executive, the Care Quality Commission.
 We have limited control over how it is processed by these parties, we therefore recommend that you consult their own privacy policies.

-There are circumstances when a Trustee’s personal data may be shared to comply with industry standard financial and due diligence processes, such as fraud and anti-money laundering checks, or when the charity engages in financial credit services or makes use of services to enable the electronic transfer of funds.
-This is limited to the minimum quantity of information necessary to fulfil the task.
+There are circumstances when a Trustee’s personal data may be shared to comply with industry standard financial and due diligence processes.
+Examples include fraud and anti-money laundering checks, or when the charity engages in financial credit services or if we need services to enable the electronic transfer of funds.
+This sharing is limited to the minimum quantity of data necessary to fulfil the task.